dheero/OBF.github.io/wiki/BOSC_2009_Schedule.md

 sponsors the PLoP conference.
 He received his B.S. and M.S. degrees in Computer Science from Northwestern University in Evanston, Illinois.

+His talk at BOSC will be entitled "Software Patterns for Reusable Design".

 Multicore & GPGPU Computing
 ---------------------------